 - Products bought by others with similar behavioral profile.

-For more information on how device detection is used to enhance mobile advertising, in terms of targeting and reporting, and how it works within the tradition ad network and real-time bidding environment, download the free white paper: Ad targeting in a multi-screen world.
+For more information on how device detection is used to enhance mobile advertising, in terms of targeting and reporting, and how it works within the tradition ad network and real-time bidding environment, download our free whitepaper: Ad targeting in a multi-screen world.

 Updated: December 2016